swiftlang/swift-evolution/proposals/0482-swiftpm-static-library-binary-target-non-apple-platforms.md

 * Enough information to be able to use the library's API in the packages source code, i.e., headers and module maps for libraries exporting a C-based interface.

-Additionnaly, we propose the addition of an auditing tool that can validate the library artifact is safe to use across the Linux-based platforms supported by the Swift project.
+Additionally, we propose the addition of an auditing tool that can validate the library artifact is safe to use across the Linux-based platforms supported by the Swift project.
 Such a tool would ensure that people do not accidentally distribute artifacts that require dependencies that are not met on the various deployment platforms.
 However when an artifact isn't widely consumed and all dependent packages are known, artifact vendors can provide artifacts with dependencies on other C libraries provided that each client target depends explicitly on all required dependencies of the artifact.